 Windshield leaks can be a real frustration for drivers.
 You may be able to recognize some of the common signs of a leak, such as the odor of moisture, fogged-up windows, rust stains or wet carpets or upholstery.
 But the frustration often stems from not knowing where the water is coming from.

-Just because the carpet is wet in the trunk does not mean that is where the leak is located, according to Jim Vandale, owner of Water Doctors International, London, Ontario.
-Cars can slope, he explains.
-“So water comes in from the front floor area and flows down underneath the seats through the channels under the carpeting and fills up the rear floor area.”
+Just because the carpet is wet in the trunk doesn’t mean that’s where the leak is located.
+Cars can slope, so water can come in from the front floor area and flow through the channels under the carpeting, filling the rear floor area.¹

-One possible source of the leak is an unnoticed pinhole in a seam hidden under the molding, Vandale notes, adding that while small this can cause big problems.
+One possible source of leaks are unnoticed pinholes in a seam under the molding.
+While small, this issue can cause big problems.²